krentzd/sparse-unet/README.md

 # Sparse U-Net

-This is a 2D U-Net implementation that works with sparsely annotated ground-truth data.
+This is a 2D U-Net Keras implementation that works with sparsely annotated ground-truth data.

 # Installation